 After this screening, Clarke discusses the appearance of the Molotov cocktail in films including Jean-Luc Godard’s Wind from the East, 1969

 Declan Clarke: Loneliness in West Germany (2009, 16 mins)

 In his work Clarke shows a captivation with the consequential and apparently inconsequential, and the interstices between the two.
 Turning to history, he intertwines personal subjectivities and actions with grand narratives and the edifices of power, which can never be entirely separate.
-It is the remnants of the past within the present and an assertion of the haphazard nature and incompatibility of hindsight which are referenced in his work.
-Like the history teacher, Gabi Teichert, in Alexander Kluge’s The Patriot (1979), who digs deeper and deeper into the ground in an attempt ‘to put things into perspective’.
+It is the remnants of the past within the present and an assertion of the haphazard nature and incompatibility of hindsight that are referenced in his work.
+Like the history teacher Gabi Teichert in Alexander Kluge’s The Patriot (1979), who digs deeper and deeper into the ground in an attempt ‘to put things into perspective’.
 The apparent absurdity of this action is contrasted with the intangible task of understanding all.
-In previous films Clarke has analyzed the difference and similarities of the process of history, interweaving personal and historical trajectories.
-In an earlier work, Mine Are of Trouble, 2006, he recounts in a clear-cut calm manner the correlation between the life and work of socialist Rosa Luxemburg and how his interest in her legacy has spilled into his own life.
+In previous films Clarke has analysed the difference and similarities of the process of history, interweaving personal and historical trajectories.
+In an earlier work, Mine Are of Trouble (2006), he recounts in a clear-cut calm manner the correlation between the life and work of socialist Rosa Luxemburg and how his interest in her legacy has spilled into his own life.